I’ve been creating successful marketing messages for over 30 years.

 This involved crafting words and images to inform, explain and generate favourable responses.

-My work can be grouped into two types
+Projects can be grouped into two types

 1. Explaining how something works, such as a scientific, management or financial process.
 This might be used in a product marketing campaign, training manual or explainer video.